apache/iceberg/site/docs/spark-procedures.md

 When finished testing a snapshot table, clean it up by running `DROP TABLE`.

+!!!
+Note
-**Note** Because tables created by `snapshot` are not the sole owners of their data files, they are prohibited from actions like `expire_snapshots` which would physically delete data files.
+    Because tables created by `snapshot` are not the sole owners of their data files, they are prohibited from actions like `expire_snapshots` which would physically delete data files.
 Iceberg deletes, which only effect metadata, are still allowed.
 In addition, any operations which affect the original data files will disrupt the Snapshot's integrity.
 DELETE statements executed against the original Hive table will remove original data files and the `snapshot` table will no longer be able to access them.

 See [`migrate`](#migrate-table-procedure) to replace an existing table with an Iceberg table.